Teacher Education Program Application

 - Grade Point Average (GPA)

-Transfer students must have a 2.75 (effective for students entering Catawba in 2014-2015) GPA on a minimum of 12 semester hours of work completed at Catawba College for admission to the teacher education programs.
+- Transfer students must have a 2.75 GPA on a minimum of 12 semester hours of work completed at Catawba College for admission to the teacher education programs.
 However, transfer students with a 2.75 or better GPA from their previous institution may request that they be allowed to proceed with coursework that requires permission of the Teacher Education Council.
 Formal admission would then take place once a minimum 2.75 GPA has been established at Catawba College and other admission requirements have been met.

-A post-baccalaureate student may be admitted to the teacher education programs at Catawba College based on a 2.75 GPA on undergraduate work and appropriate test score requirements as noted in number 4 below (effective for students requesting admission beginning in 2014-2015).
+- A post-baccalaureate student may be admitted to the teacher education programs at Catawba College based on a 2.75 GPA on undergraduate work and appropriate test score requirements as noted in number 4 below.

 Completion of at least one education course with a minimum acceptable grade of “C” (equivalent to 2.0).
 (Undergraduate only)

 Declaration of intent to pursue an education major or minor.
 (Undergraduate only – This should occur in the freshman or sophomore year, or as soon as possible, and filed with the Registrar's Office.)

 - Test Score Requirements

 Individuals with a total SAT score of 1100 taken prior to March 2016 are exempt from Praxis I testing requirements for teacher education program admission.
 Individuals with a total redesigned SAT score of 1170 taken after March 2016 are exempt from Praxis I testing requirements for teacher education program admission.

 - Successful screening for speech proficiency (completed during EDUC 2000; Undergraduate only) (Appendix A)